Workflows

 Initialize the directory where your file repository is located as a git repository and use the git workflows to commit and push it to your git forge, like GitHub or GitLab.

-You may want to add the *.lock
+You may want to add the *.lock files to your .gitignore, but it’s not mandatory

 echo "*.lock" >> .gitignore